Effective December 29, 2000; Amended June 24, 2014 & September 29, 2015 & April 26, 2016 & September 25, 2018

 3.08 Audit Committee

 The board shall keep or cause to be kept full and accurate accounts of its receipts, expenditures, disbursements, assets, and liabilities.
 The board of directors shall appoint an Audit Committee, to be composed of three (3) directors.
 The Audit Committee shall annually examine the books of the Corporation and shall report to the board of directors the results of said audits.
 The Audit Committee shall also review the annual report prior to its submission to the Secretary of the Commonwealth.

 ARTICLE 4 OFFICERS

-At its first meeting following the annual meeting of directors, the board of directors shall elect, from among the directors, a president, vice president, treasurer and secretary and such other officers as the board of directors shall determine.
+At its first meeting following the annual meeting of directors, the board of directors shall elect, from among the directors, a president, vice president, treasurer and clerk and such other officers as the board of directors shall determine.
 The term of office for those so elected shall be one year and until their respective successors are elected and qualified.

 Two or more offices may be held by the same person, except the offices of president and secretary.
 The secretary shall be a resident of Massachusetts unless a resident agent shall have been appointed pursuant to Massachusetts law.

 Any vacancy occurring among the officers, however caused, may be filled by the board of directors, for the unexpired portion of the term.

 Any officer of the Corporation may be removed from their respective offices with or without cause by resolution adopted by a majority of the directors then in office at any annual or special meeting of the board of directors or by a written consent by all of the directors then in office.
 An officer who is removed from his or her office will at the same time be removed from his or her other positions in the Corporation, including serving as director.